Attuned Spectrum: Pathological Demand Avoidance (PDA) Autism Parenting Support | Low Demand Parenting

 Text me and tell me- What do you want to hear for future episodes?

-✨ Raising PDA Community: Join the VIP Waitlist for an exclusive discount when we open again in March 2026!
+✨ Raising PDA Community: Join the Waitlist for wraparound support and an exclusive discount!
+(Next Opening March 2026!)

 ✨ Free PDA Language Guide: FREE GUIDE

 About the Show: Chantal Hewitt provides neuroaffirming strategies for Pathological Demand Avoidance (PDA) and Autism.
-We help families navigate autistic burnout, family wellbeing and sibling dynamics, challenging behaviour, school refusal and autism meltdowns using low-demand parenting.
+Help for families navigating autistic burnout, family wellbeing and sibling dynamics, challenging behaviour, school refusal and autism meltdowns using low-demand parenting.